nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 End
 ```

-That way Rails will pass anything it doesn’t match over to the client/index.html so that React Router can take over.
+That way Rails will pass anything it doesn’t match over to the *client/index.html* so that React Router can take over.

-Next, add a new api_controller.rb file to the app/controllers:
+Next, create a new `api_controller.rb`  file to the app/controllers:

 ```
 class ApiController < ActionController::API
 end
 ```

-Change any new controllers you make to inherit from ApiController, not ApplicationController.
-Example:
+Change any new controllers you make to inherit from *ApiController*, not *ApplicationController*.
+For example:

 ```
 class UserController < ApiController